 • Handle border-related felony cases at all stages, from pretrial investigation and bond or writ questions to Grand Jury, motions, jury and non-jury trials, appeals, and revocations.

-• Manage all documentation required for the BPU grant—includes hourly timesheets, purchasing, and other detailed items.
+• Coordinate and manage and timely produce all documentation required for the BPU grant— includes hourly timesheets, purchasing, and other detailed items.

 • Prepare and manage training for local law enforcement.